French art: Gothic

 The designations of styles in French Gothic architecture are as follows: Early Gothic, High Gothic, Rayonnant, and Late Gothic or Flamboyant.
 Division into these divisions is effective, but debatable.
 Because Gothic cathedrals were built over several successive periods, and the artisans of each period not necessarily following the wishes of previous periods, the dominant architectural style often changed during the building of a particular building.
-Consequently, it is difficult to declare one building as belonging to certain era of Gothic architecture.
-It is more useful to use the terms as descriptors for specific elements within a structure, rather than applying it to the building as a whole.
+Consequently, it is difficult to declare one building as belonging to a certain era of Gothic architecture.
+It is more useful to use the terms as descriptors for specific elements within a structure, rather than applying it to the building as a whole : the Western portal of Chartres cathedral is an example of Early gothic while the West and North transept portals, dating back to the early 13th-century, are typical of High Gothic.

 The French ideas spread.
 Gothic sculpture evolved from the early stiff and elongated style, still partly Romanesque, into a spatial and naturalistic treatment in the late twelfth and early thirteenth century.
+French architects and sculptors were active abroad, in England, Spain and the Holy Roman Empire: the gothic sculptures of the Door of the Sarmental in Burgos cathedral in Spain were made by French artists while the anonymous German sculptor from the 13th-century known as the Naumburg Master is presumed to be of French origin.
 Influences from surviving ancient Greek and Roman sculptures were incorporated into the treatment of drapery, facial expression, and pose of the Dutch-Burgundian sculptor, Claus Sluter, and the taste for naturalism first signaled the end of Gothic sculpture, evolving into the classicistic Renaissance style by the end of the fifteenth century.

 Paris, at the time, the largest city in the Western world, became a leading center for the production of luxurious artifacts in the 13th and 14th century, especially little ivory sculptures and ivory caskets with scenes of courtly love (such as Casket with Scenes of Romances in the Walters Art Museum).
 Paris also developed into one of the most exuberant centers for the production of jewellery and precious reliquaries, such as the Holy Thorn Reliquary made for Jean, duke of Berry or the Goldenes Rössl of Altötting, made for Charles VI, king of France.